5 Reasons to get a Life Insurance Quote today

 - Great medical record drives savings: Having a healthy medical history in the past (not equal to the good current health state in the moment of application) has impact on your life insurance.
 If you’ve had serious issues, some potential disease cases can be excluded from your coverage.

 - Smoking impacts your health and insurance rates: Stop smoking well in advance (at least a year) before applying for a policy – otherwise your premiums will double.
 Like cigars?
 Well, many life insurance companies consider smoking more than 1 cigar per month and you won’t be able to get non-smoker rates.

 - Rounding mathematics matters: If you decide to buy a life insurance policy, make sure that your age rounds down and not up, i.e. if you are going to be 30 years old on December 31, buy the policy in the first 6 months of the year where your age is still rounded down to 29 and not 30.

 Interested in more saving tips for Life Insurance in BC?
-Get an insurance quote below and connect with an experienced insurance professional to get more tips.
+Get life insurance BC quotes below and connect with an experienced insurance professional to get more tips.

 Life Insurance companies in BC